warrior-cravings/warrior-cravings.github.io/index.md

 ## Development History

-## Team Members
+## Team Contract & Members

-Warrior Cravings is designed, implemented, and maintained by Christine Nakano, Jase Ishimi, Louie Bala, Mahie Crabbe, and Zachary Chaikin.
+The Warrior Cravings contract can be found by veiwing the following link: https://docs.google.com/document/d/1SRTYNonslrtiFPJDW3MKqytMh0vnHxiC6MnLjCrtIrs/edit?usp=sharing.
+The web application is designed, implemented, and maintained by Christine Nakano, Jase Ishimi, Louie Bala, Mahie Crabbe, and Zachary Chaikin.